 Q. What type of nutrient is the most important for plants?

 The most volatile and most commonly lacking nutrient in soil is nitrogen, as it quickly turns into a gas and is released into the atmosphere.
 Other nutrients may persist in the soil for longer periods of time.
 However, nitrogen, phosphorus, and potassium are all needed in such quantities that they are considered macronutrients that must be replenished for healthy plant growth.

 Q. How do you apply organic fertilizer to plants?

-Apply organic fertilizer to the soil around the plants.
+Organic fertilizer is applied by either sprinkling dry granules or spraying a liquid mixture of it to the soil around the plants.
 Beneficial microbes within the soil release the nutrients from the fertilizer, making them available for plants to use.

 Yes.
 Although many organic fertilizers are promoted as nonburning, other problems can arise from excess nutrient loads, including insect and disease infestations.
-Ideally, follow fertilizer recommendations based on soil sample results.
-In the absence of a soil sample, follow the directions on the fertilizer label.
+Following fertilizer recommendations based on soil sample results is a good idea.
+In the absence of a soil sample, gardeners may want to follow the directions on the fertilizer label.